A1darbek/ayder/README.md

 | **Rocket** | Zero | `false` | In-memory fast path, not persisted |

 Use `timeout_ms` to wait for sync confirmation.

+## Interop / standards (direction)

+I’d like Ayder’s consume API to converge toward something that works well with generic tooling.
+One reference I’m looking at is Feed API (https://github.com/vippsas/feedapi-spec).
+If you’ve implemented similar “log over HTTP” protocols in production, I’d love pointers.

 ---